adrian-branescu/Javascript-Node.js-advanced/hw/README.md

 http://127.0.0.1:8888/
 ```

-You will find the first homework in Jupyter notebook at path:
+You will find the homework in the Jupyter notebook at path:
 ```bash
 /hw/notebook/Node.js Streams homework.ipynb
 ```